sib-swiss/SPARQL_course/docs/gba1.md

 	```

-The two triples use the same subject: `?CatalyticActivity`.
+The two triples use the same subject named `?CatalyticActivity` in this example.

 The query can be simplified with the **;** punctuation sign.